thatgirldorian/Sleep-Debt-Calculator-with-JavaScript/README.md

 <h3>Function & Description:</h3>

 Everyone needs sleep.
 If we don’t sleep enough, we rack up something called 'sleep debt'.
-This is a JavaScript program that calculates if you’re getting enough sleep each week.
+This is a JavaScript program that calculates the amount of sleep you're getting each week.

 It will: